 Lupin seeds are full of nutrients and are considered an excellent source of complete protein, offering significantly higher amounts per every 100 grams than other popular legumes, such as chickpeas and beans.

 Protein is essential not only for building and maintaining a healthy muscle mass, but also for the structural integrity and proper functioning of cells, tissues, enzymes, and hormones.
 Since the human body is not able to store protein, it must be supplied through a balanced diet.

 Lupin beans are also abundant in dietary fiber, which promotes regular bowel movements and favors a healthy gastrointestinal flora.

 This remarkable and underrated legume is also rich in a wide arrange of minerals, mainly copper, which plays an important role in the production and transport of red cells; and manganese, which has a crucial antioxidant function within the cells and plays a role in the metabolism of carbohydrates, amino acids, and cholesterol.

 Other minerals that are present in generous amounts in lupin beans are iron, zinc, phosphorus, and magnesium; along with good levels of selenium and potassium, and adequate proportions of calcium.

-As it is usual in legumes, lupin provides most B vitamins, particularly outstanding amounts of B9 (folate), critical for fetal development and growth, along with good levels of B1 (thiamin) and B6 (pyridoxin).
+As it is usual in legumes, lupin provides most B vitamins, with particularly outstanding amounts of B9 (folate), along with good levels of B1 (thiamin) and B6 (pyridoxine).
 It also offers a fair quantity of choline, considered essential for a number of vital functions, such as normal metabolism, transport of lipids, methylation reactions (which include nervous, cardiovascular and immune system activities), and the synthesis of neurotransmitters.

-Other vitamins present in small amounts in lupin beans are E (alpha tocopherol) and K (phylloquinone).
+Other vitamins present in small amounts in lupin beans are vitamins E (alpha tocopherol) and K (phylloquinone).